ahmedhindi/rasa_chatbot/data/nlu.md

 - i don't want to give you my address
 - nevermind
 - i changed my mind
 - fuck off
 - how old are you
 - how are you doing
 - how are you

+## intent:bank
+- i'll pay with bank account
+- bank account

+## intent:paypal
+- i'll pay with Paypal
+- paypal

+## intent:credit_card
+- i'll pay with Credit Card
+- credit card